Axanimander/WireWorld/README.md

 ## Simple Implementation of Wire World

+# To make it go

+* Simply run build.sh

 # Instructions
 * Place Conductors with Shift + left-click
 * Place Heads with right-click